 Is getting on a Degree Course through UCAS Clearing bad?

-Although you may feel like a failure for not achieving the grades you needed to get onto your first choice of course, opting to study an alternate Degree found through clearing isn’t always such a bad thing!
+It may feel like you have failed not getting the grades you needed.
+But failing to achieve your grades for your first choice of course may not be a bad thing.
+Opting to study an alternate Degree found through clearing can sometimes work out amazingly!
 Often students are surprised at the options available and find themselves enjoying their new Degree course far more than their initial choices.

 What do I do if I can’t find a Degree I like through Clearing?